ColumPaget/github-search/README.md

    -S       <number>         - minimum number of stars/watches that a result must have.
    -w       <number>         - minimum number of stars/watches that a result must have.
    -watches <number>         - minimum number of stars/watches that a result must have.
    -n <number>               - minimum number of results to display.
-When used with -L filter, it's results displayed, not returned.
+When used with -L filter.
    -Q <number>               - change guard level of number of failed results before giving up.
    -p       <proxy url>      - use a proxy
    -proxy   <proxy url>      - use a proxy